toraritte/software-licensing-a-primer/software-license-primer.md

     There are four common ways for works to end up in the public domain: the copyright has expired, forfeited, waived or inapplicable.[@wiki-pub-domain;@public-domain-stim]

-    Abandoning the copyright is the most pertinent in this case and there is a debate about what methods are legally accepted[@cc0-rosen;@put-public] or whether it can be done at all.
+    Abandoning the copyright is the most pertinent in this case and there is a debate about what methods are legally accepted[@put-public] or whether it can be done at all[@@cc0-rosen].
 A notable legal precedent exists however, but the US Ninth Circuit states in their ruling that "_abandonment of such rights, however, must be manifested by some overt act indicative of a purpose to surrender the rights and allow the public to copy._"[@1960hampton]

   * **How can public domain software be re-used in proprietary software?**